All Episodes

 There are some things that should just be beyond partisan consideration.

-And this was I was in the Bush 41 administration when Clarence Thomas was nominated for the court.
+And this was, I was in the Bush 41 administration when Clarence Thomas was nominated for the court.

-And I thought Clarence Thomas was smeared up and down, and I thought that no small part of it had to do with the fact that he was black and and uh conservative.
+And I thought that no small part of it had to do with the fact that he was black and a conservative.

-There was a column in the New York Times, uh, you know, listen to us, all this very sharp said, well, then you got to the Clinton episode, and all these people were silent.
+There was a column in the New York Times, you know, listen to us, all this, very sharp.

-Silent, not only silent, they were active supporters.
+Not only silent, they were active supporters.

-And and the Clinton folks were out there trying to destroy these women, destroy their reputations, destroy everything about them.
+And the Clinton folks were out there trying to destroy these women, destroy their reputations, destroy everything about them.

 And these people, including Hillary Clinton, were actively involved in this.